b-/pfsense-tailscale-cert/README.md

 Use this to automate deploying letsencrypt certificates to your pfsense firewalls from your central letsencrypt managment system.

+Script will delete old unused certificates added by the script when loading a new certificate.

 Using opnsense, see repo at https://github.com/pluspol-interactive/opnsense-import-certificate

 ## usage